AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Personalization variables**

-Personalization variables are pieces of code in a delivery that can display different text to different recipients based on the recipient’s information.
+Personalization variables are pieces of code in a delivery that can display different text to different recipients based on the recipient's information.
 These fields can be implemented as either a personalization field or block.

 Learn more about [Personalization variables](../../delivery/using/about-personalization.md).
 +++